-My current research focuses on Cybercrime, specifically on Dark Web.
-I’ve developed a dark web application that extracts and visualize content in order to find illicit and violent extremist information.
-More details about the research project can be found in my project section of the website.
+My academic research focused on Cybercrime, specifically on Dark Web.
+I’ve developed a dark web application which extracts and visualize content in order to find illicit and violent extremist information.
+More details about the research project can be found at my project section of the website.
 I’ve published multiple papers in 2016 which has been listed below.

 1. Zulkarnine, A. T., Frank, R., Monk, B., Mitchell, J., & Davies, G. (2016, September).
 “Surfacing collaborated networks in dark web to find illicit and criminal content”.
 In Intelligence and Security Informatics (ISI), 2016 IEEE Conference on (pp. 109-114).
 IEEE.
 PDF

 2. Zulkarnine, A. T. & Frank, R (2016, January).
 “Challenges of studying Tor Network for Illicit and Terrorist Contents”.
 In The 4th International Conference on Cybercrime and Computer Forensics (ICCCF), 2016 IEEE Conference.
 IEEE.